IT2805/assignments-2016H/5/assignment.md

 ## Part 3: Combine the `for loop` with the `if statement` (20%)
 Now you will implement a simplified version of a common interview test, combining the `for loop` with an `if statement`.
 Write your code bellow `/* Part 3 */`.

 You will see the array 'numbers'.
 Use a `for loop` to go through that array.
 For each element in the array, print the number to the console using console.log.
 If the number is divisible by 3, instead of the number print the string 'eple' to the console.
-Should the number be divisible by 5, print the string 'kake' to the console in stead of the number.
+Should the number be divisible by 5, print the string 'kake' to the console instead of the number.

 Hint: to check if a number is divisible by another number, use `modulo (%)`.
 E.g. To check if the number 12 is divisible by 6, you can write `12%6`, which will return 0.